K. Michelle

-She has also starred in reality series Love & Hip Hop: New York, K. Michelle: My Life and Love & Hip Hop: Hollywood (under the name Kimberly), as well as in her own special, The Rebellious Soul Musical, directed by Golden Globe winner Idris Elba.
-Throughout her career, Michelle has received four BET Awards nominations.
-She won a Soul Train Music Awards and a NAACP Image Awards in 2013 and 2014.
+Michelle has also starred in reality series Love & Hip Hop: New York, K. Michelle: My Life and Love & Hip Hop: Hollywood (under the name Kimberly), as well as in her own special, The Rebellious Soul Musical, directed by Golden Globe winner Idris Elba.
+Throughout her career, she has received four BET Awards nominations.
+She won a Soul Train Music Awards and an NAACP Image Awards in 2013 and 2014.
 She was also honored with an ASCAP Women Behind the Music award in 2015.

 Early life

 Kimberly Michelle Pate was born on March 4, 1982, in Memphis, Tennessee.
 As a child, Michelle learned to play piano and guitar, and took voice lessons from Bob Westbrook, who also trained pop singers Justin Timberlake and Britney Spears.
 She graduated from Overton High School in Memphis in 2000.
 She earned a music scholarship to Florida A&M University (FAMU) by yodeling at her audition.
 She was crowned the Freshman Attendant of the Homecoming Court at the age of 18.
-She is a member of Delta Sigma Theta Sorority Incorporated, pledging Beta Alpha chapter Fall of 2001.
+She is a member of Delta Sigma Theta sorority, pledging Beta Alpha chapter Fall of 2001.
 She reports that she stopped attending classes for a short time to have a son born in September 2004, then returned to finish college.
 She graduated from FAMU with honors and was accepted into several law schools but did not attend, opting to pursue music full-time.

 Michelle's age was reported in her college yearbook as 18 in late 2000, which would put her birth year at 1982.
 Her age was reported as 31 in 2015 by The Source magazine, which would put her birth year at 1984.
-AllMusic's biography of her initially gave a birth year of 1986, then in 2022 reported only “1980s”, but in 2023 the year was changed to 1982.
+AllMusic's biography of her initially gave a birth year of 1986, then in 2022 reported only "1980s", but in 2023 the year was changed to 1982.
 Michelle gave 1986 in a 2013 interview.
 The editor of "GossipWeLove.com" commented on the discrepancies in reported birth year, registering disbelief that Michelle could have entered college, and won her class's prom beauty contest, at age 14.
 Michelle formed a college friendship with Basketball Wives actress Royce Reed who was born in 1981.